-Joe Aronds is an Assistant Vice President and Assistant General Counsel at Hartz Mountain Industries, Inc..
-In New Jersey, Joe is the President of the New Jersey Corporate Counsel Association (NJCCA), and writer and illustrator of a monthly law-related cartoon, Overruled!
+Guest Blogger: Joe Aronds is assistant vice president and assistant general counsel at Hartz Mountain Industries, Inc. In New Jersey, Joe is the president of the New Jersey Corporate Counsel Association (NJCCA) and writer and illustrator of a monthly law-related cartoon, Overruled!

 At the inception of my career, it was drummed into me by the senior partners of the law firm that a brief’s opening pages are the most important.
 If they do not capture the judge’s interest and attention, the matter is likely to be hopelessly lost.
 A commercial case involving dozens of witnesses, millions of documents, and a boatload of complex legal issues must be summarized in an eye-catching and engaging manner in just two or three pages, or years of work on the case may be for naught.
 Lawyers are asked to write as journalists do: using the inverted pyramid of information.
 The most compelling information is always in the lead.